 Who are the Children Available for Adoption?

 Children become available for adoption for a number of reasons, including neglect or abuse.
 While many children available for adoption are generally healthy, some may have physical or behavioral challenges due to their past.
 In these cases, CYFD will provide additional medical or psychological help.
 Some children may need to re-live parts of their childhood, with their new adoptive parents as their guides.
 Some children experience conflicting emotions or grief over the loss of important people in their lives.
 They may have brothers and sisters.
 They are every race, age, and religion.
 All of these children have different talents, hopes and dreams.
+Most children are older and part of a sibling group.
 And, all of them deserve a loving family.